Wayne Morse: Re-election and independence from the Republican Party

 In late 1954, the First Taiwan Strait Crisis began and Morse led the fight in the Senate against what became the Formosa Resolution.
 Morse argued that the "predated authorization" of military force that the resolution allowed violated the constitution as he noted the constitution explicitly stated that Congress had the power to declare war, and at most the president can do is merely ask Congress to declare war if he feels the situation warrants such a step.
 Morse proposed three amendments to the Formosa Resolution, all of which were defeated.

 Ruth Shipley headed the Passport Division of the United States Department of State from 1928 to 1955.
 She received criticism for denying passports for political reasons in the absence of due process rights but also got support as her actions were seen as opposing Communism.
 Linus Pauling, who had been awarded the Nobel Prize in Chemistry, had his 1953 passport application that would have allowed him to accept the Prize in Sweden refused by Shipley.
 In rejecting his application, she cited the standard language of her office, that issuance "would not be in the best interests of the United States." but that decision was overruled.
 Morse characterized her decisions as "tyrannical and capricious" due to her failures to disclose her actual reasons for the denial of such passport applications.
-Her supporters included President Truman's Secretary of State Dean Acheson and U.S. Senator Pat McCarran of Nevada, the author of the Subversive Activities Control Act of 1950, Section 6 of which made it a crime for any member of a communist organization to use or obtain a passport.
+Her supporters included President Truman's Secretary of State Dean Acheson and U.iS.
+Senator Pat McCarran of Nevada, the author of the Subversive Activities Control Act of 1950, Section 6 of which made it a crime for any member of a communist organization to use or obtain a passport.
 In 1964, that provision was declared unconstitutional by the United States Supreme Court.

 In 1955, Democratic Majority Leader Lyndon Johnson persuaded Morse to join the Democratic caucus.